 Workers will always want to use productivity-enhancing tools and placing them off-limits may encourage employees to use shadow AI on unmanaged personal devices.
 Here is Gartner again on the topic:

 “Security leaders must acknowledge that blocking known domains and applications is not a sustainable or comprehensive option.
 It will also ;trigger “user bypasses,” where employees would share corporate data with unmonitored personal devices in order to get access to the tools.
 Many organizations already shifted from blocking to an “approval” page with a link to the organization’s policy and a form to submit an access request.”

 Instead of removing access to generative AI applications like ChatGPT for all employees, Forcepoint offers powerful Data Loss Prevention (DLP) capabilities delivered through the Forcepoint ONE platform allow organizations to reap the benefits of generative AI without losing control of sensitive data.

 Forcepoint ONE handles the access piece of the equation, in addition to monitoring web traffic between users and those generative apps, including image tools like DALL-E as an example.
 The hyperscaler-based Forcepoint ONE platform also provides centralized policy enforcement, enabling security teams to curate secure access to thousands of generative AI applications.

-CISOs can use a single policy to manage data security across all channels, and Forcepoint ONE offers unified reporting with a single-pane-of-glass view of enterprise data security.
+CISOs can use a single policy to manage Forcepoint Data Security Solutions across all channels, and Forcepoint ONE offers unified reporting with a single-pane-of-glass view of enterprise data security.
 This makes it simple to set and enforce policies for generative AI use that maximize the technology’s potential and keep employees happy without exposing organizations to risk of data leakage.

 Source: Gartner, 4 Ways Generative AI Will Impact CISOs and Their Teams, By Jeremy D'Hoinne, Avivah Litan, Peter Firstbrook, 29 June 2023